protesilaos/my-website/_pages/emacs/emacs.md

 advanced customisations.

 Since August 2020, the original Modus themes (`modus-operandi`, `modus-vivendi`) are built into Emacs version 28 or higher.
 Emacs 28 ships with `modus-themes` version `1.6.0`.
 Emacs 29 includes version `3.0.0`.
-Emacs 30 provides a newer, refactored version that thoroughly refashions how the themes are implemented and customized.
+Emacs 30 provides version `4.4.0`.
+Version 4 is a major refactoring of how the themes are implemented and customized.
 Such major versions are not backward-compatible due to the limited resources at my disposal to support multiple versions of Emacs and of the themes across the years.